 When you are sometimes demotivated with some tasks you can always refer to your brain dump notes and remember why you started in the first place.

-The best part about the brain-dump method is that you can apply it in any situation.
+The best part about this method is that you can apply it in any situation.

 You could be a student, a business-owner, professional or a home-maker and use this method to get stuff done or just to let some worry off your shoulders.

-So here we are at the end of this post if you liked this post please share thoughts!
-Have you used the brain-dump method?
-Do tell!
-Always happy to know your thoughts.
+So here we are at the end of this post if you liked this write up please share it with others.